acrylplatform/Acryl/README.md

 Create a Docker image before you run any test: `sbt node-it/docker`

+- Retrieve the list of available tests: `sbt node-it/printTests`
 - Run all tests: `SBT_THREAD_NUMBER=4 sbt node-it/test` .
 You can increase or decrease number of parallel running tests by changing `SBT_THREAD_NUMBER`
 - Run one test: `sbt node-it/testOnly *.TestClassName` or `node-it/testOnly full.package.TestClassName`